Wednesday, January 7, 2026

 I am going to bring floodwaters on the earth to destroy all life under the heavens, every creature that has the breath of life in it.
 Everything on earth will perish.

 God has just finished creating the universe, the earth, animal life and humankind.
-Now are we destined for a re-creation?
+Now we are destined for a re-creation.

-The NIV footnotes alsosuggest that "finishing the ark" might mean making an opening for light; Alter translates that phrase as "make a skylight".
+The NIV footnotes say that the meaning of the Hebrew translated "cypress wood" is uncertain.
+The NIV footnotes also suggest that "finishing the ark" might mean making an opening for light; Alter translates that phrase as "make a skylight".

-As Alter points out, the Hebrew word shachath, translated "destroy" in verse 13 is the same word translated as "corrupted" in verses 11 and 12.
+As Alter points out, the Hebrew word shachath, translated "destroy" in verse 13, is the same word translated as "corrupted" in verses 11 and 12.
 Alter suggests a symmetry here: the result of the humans' corrupting the earth is the divine "corruption" of the Flood.

 Genesis 6:18-22, A covenant with Noah